Summary

 api.planhat.com/oauth/token), and can now read the relevant Planhat Companies on behalf of the user

-We have given full permissions for the Company model within this example OAuth Client, as you can see in the screenshot below:
+We have specified full permissions for the Company model within this example OAuth Client, as you can see in the screenshot below:

 For a Planhat user to enable an external application/integration to give access to Companies in their tenant via this OAuth Client, they would click on "Connect" or "Authorize" (or similar) within the external tool.
 They will see a modal similar to this: